Common Scams

 If You Get Caught

-Below are some common types of scams reported by members of the U-M community.
-They often very sophisticated and require a watchful eye.
+Below are some types of scams reported by members of the U-M community.
+They are often sophisticated and require a watchful eye.

 • Job offer scams